We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Before you begin making trades, you need to open a brokerage account.
-You can choose from plenty of online brokerage accounts, but they can differ vastly in terms of fees and tools.
+You can choose from plenty of online brokerage accounts in Australia, but they can differ vastly in terms of fees and tools.
 So make sure you compare your options.

 If you're new to investing, consider an investment app for beginners.
 If you're an experienced investor check out brokerages like TD Ameritrade or Vanguard which offer sophisticated research and analytical tools.

 Once you've opened and funded your brokerage account, you can begin buying stocks.
 Simply look up a stock by company name or ticker symbol.
 Then, decide the number of shares you want to buy and place your order.